liamfelix92/cuppa_cabin_final/README.md

 #### Main Body

 The main body of the sheds page is used to display an image of each available shed to book and an explaination of the suggested numbers.
+This is done on a responsive grid system which lays out the information based on the device being used.
 This is placed on a dark background to match the opaque nature of the hero image for consistency across the site.

-![Home Google Map] (we're going to be redoing this section)
+![Sheds Main Body] (we're going to be redoing this section)

 #### Booking Modal

 The booking modal's content is supplied by SimplyBook's Widget services, this is a live booking service which the Cuppa Cabin currently uses.
 It allows the visitor to book a time slot for their desired shed with ease.

 ![SimplyBook Widget](/assets/readme/simplybook-modal.JPG)

+### Workshops Page

+#### Main Body

+The main body of the workshop page is used to display information for the upcoming workshops being ran, including their price.
+This is done on a responsive grid system which lays out the information based on the device being used.
+This is placed on a dark background to match the opaque nature of the hero image for consistency across the site.

+![Workshop Main Body] (we're going to be redoing this section)

+#### Enquiry Modal

+The modal is used for an enquiry form.
+The form includes checkboxes, allowing the visitor to enquire about multiple workshops at once.

+![Workshop Modal] (we're going to be redoing this section)

 ### Features Left to Implement